alexwlchan/alexwlchan.net/src/_drafts/how-i-read-non-fiction-books.md

 </figure>

 When I type up my notes, I include chapter names, page numbers, and occasionally a passage quoted word-for-word.
-Combined with full text search, this gives me something to skim to remember "What did I learn from this book?", and what pointers to the parts to re-read if I want to find a specific story or detail.
+Combined with full text search, this gives me something to skim to remember "What did I learn from this book?", and pointers to the parts to re-read if I want to find a specific story or detail.

 I never actually write in my books.
 I understand why people do that, and if I was using a book as a detailed reference I might try it -- but it's overkill for what I want.
-I want notes that I can read for basic recall, not a detailed list of everything explained in the book.
+I want notes that I can read for basic recall, not a comprehensive list of everything explained in the book.
 I can skim much faster if all the notes are in one place, not scattered through the book.
 (I also give away a fair number of books once I finish them, so it's useful to have the notes separate from the book.)